jredd/redd-backend/README.md

     }

-###Gunicorn instantion
+###Gunicorn instantiation
 This is how I spin up the Application instances.
-I have to be inside of the redd forlder containing the django application.
+I have to be inside of the redd folder containing the django application.

     gunicorn redd.wsgi:application --bind=127.0.0.1:9001
     gunicorn redd.wsgi:application --bind=127.0.0.1:7001